guilhem13/KnowLedgeGraph2/Readme.md

 # Arxiv ontology API

-It's a simple REST API which can :
+It's a simple API which can :
-- return entities of an uploading pdf
+- return entities of an uploading pdf (front)
-- return ontology from arxiv papers
+- return ontology made with 1000 papers in zip format (front)
-- manage arxiv database
+- manage arxiv database (front)
+- Process papers to generate ontology (back)

 ***

 ### Features included

- *  Feature 1 :  Upload pdf.
-Save its data into a database and return Id 's document
+ *  Feature 1 : return entities of an uploading pdf
-      * Endpoint : /documents
+      * Endpoint : /getner
       * Type : POST
- *  Feature 2 : Get the metadata of an uploading file by its id
+ *  Feature 2 : get ontology made with 1000 papers
-      * Endpoint : /documents/{id}
+      * Endpoint : /get/ontology
       * Type : GET
- *  Feature 3 : Request the text of files uploaded by id
+ *  Feature 3 : get the size of the database
+      * Endpoint : /arxiv/sizebdd
+      * Type : Get
+ *  Feature 4 : get the size of the database
-      * Endpoint : /text/{id}.txt
+      * Endpoint : /arxiv/sizebdd
       * Type : Get

 ***
 ## Installation